Delaware • New Jersey • Pennsylvania

 - DRBC to Review Aquatic Life Uses in Delaware River Estuary in Recognition of Improved Water Quality (pdf; given at the April 7, 2017 public hearing)

-During public meetings from 2010 through 2020, the Commission adopted the numbered resolutions (subject to public hearing) and resolutions for the Minutes (not requiring public hearing) listed in chronological order below, results of which were used to support various aspects of the Aquatic Life Designated Use Study.
-All are pdfs.
+During public meetings from 2010 through 2023, the Commission adopted the numbered resolutions (subject to public hearing) and resolutions for the Minutes (not requiring public hearing) listed in chronological order below, results of which were used to support various aspects of the Aquatic Life Designated Use Study.

 - Resolution No. 2010-5: Nutrient monitoring of point source discharges to the Estuary and Bay